RubixML/ML/docs/training.md

 # Training
 Most estimators have the ability to be trained using a dataset.
 Estimators that require training are called [Learners](learner.md) and implement the `train()` method among others.
 Training is the process of feeding data to a learner so that it can build an internal representation (or *model*) of the problem.
 Supervised learners require a dataset with labels.
-Unsupervised learners can be trained with either a labeled or unlabeled dataset but only the samples are used to build a model.
+Unsupervised learners can be trained with either a labeled or unlabeled dataset but only the samples are used to build the model.
 Every learner has a unique way of learning but no matter *how* it works under the hood the training API is the same.

 To begin training a learner, pass a dataset object to the `train()` method on the learner instance like in the example below.